An ACT Government Website

 Vaccination training

-Registered pharmacists and intern pharmacists can only administer vaccines once they have completed appropriate training.
-Only training programs that comply with the Australian Pharmacy Council’s Standards for the Accreditation of Programs to Support Pharmacist Administration of Vaccines (current version) will be considered compliant in accordance with Part A of the Vaccination Standard.
-The training must be provided by an APC-accredited pharmacy education provider, and pharmacists must ensure they have the required knowledge for all authorised vaccines they intend to administer.
-Accredited training for individual vaccines is available from accredited providers.
+Registered pharmacists and intern pharmacists can only administer vaccines once you have completed appropriate training.
+Only training programs that comply with the Australian Pharmacy Council’s Standards for the Accreditation of Programs to Support Pharmacist Administration of Vaccines will be considered compliant in accordance with Part A of the Vaccination Standard.

-Pharmacists must also maintain current first aid and cardiopulmonary resuscitation (CPR) certificates, and a current certificate for the Australasian Society of Clinical Immunology and Allergy (ASCIA) anaphylaxis e-training for pharmacists.
+You must also maintain current first aid and cardiopulmonary resuscitation (CPR) certificates, and a current certificate for the Australasian Society of Clinical Immunology and Allergy (ASCIA) anaphylaxis e-training for pharmacists.

 Premises and procedural standards